sfme/clsvae-error-repair/README.md

 # CLSVAE for Systematic Error Repair

 A semi-supervised VAE model for outlier detection and data repair of systematic errors in dirty datasets.
+Here we introduce the pytorch implementation of CLSVAE (Clean Subspace Variational Autoencoder).

-This repo is the public release code for the pre-print "CLSVAE: Clean Subspace VAE for Systematic Error Repair".\
+This repo is the public release code for the pre-print "Repairing Systematic Outliers by Learning Clean Subspaces in VAEs".\
 Link to the arXiv paper here: https://arxiv.org/abs/2207.08050 .

 See paper for details on models, hyperparameters and datasets.